rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 }
 {{< /highlight >}}

 Basically you wouldn't have to add any other library to do the job.
 However, there exist libraries which only purpose it is to provide sophisticated asynchronous requests.
 They come with more powerful functionalities yet are only a lightweight library.
 One of these libraries that I would recommend is called {{% a_blank "axios" "https://github.com/mzabriskie/axios" %}}.
 It can be used instead of the native fetch API when your application grows in size.
+Another alternative is called {{% a_blank "superagent" "https://github.com/visionmedia/superagent" %}}.

 **Recommendations:**